SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/create.md

 ## <a id="trigger" />Define flow start trigger and filter

 The **Trigger** step is automatically added as the starting point for any flow.
+It determines who the flow is relevant for.
+Triggers are only activated for running or paused flows

 1. Click the **Trigger** step in the flowchart.
 1. In the trigger settings on the right side, click **Add trigger** and choose an option.